waveware4ai/zimport/README.md

 # zimport

-zimport is used to load and manage python packages from zip-archives.
-It supports not only reading files inside zip-archive, but also dynamic file loading.
+zimport is used to load and manage python packages from zip-archives. in other words, it allows you to manage python packages like java jars. and, it supports not only reading files inside zip-archive, but also dynamic file loading.

 zimport has been tested on python v3.8 to v3.12, on windows/linux.
 Also, when I tested it on various versions of pytorch, pandas, onnx, scipy, and scikitrun, it worked without any problems.